murkl/arch-os/docs/DOCS.md

 ## Recommendation

 For a robust & stable Arch OS experience, install as few additional packages from the official [Arch Repository](https://archlinux.org/packages) or [AUR](https://aur.archlinux.org) as possible.
 Instead, use [Flatpak](https://flathub.org) or [GNOME Software](https://apps.gnome.org).
-Furthermore change system files only if absolutely necessary and perform regular package upgrades with `paru -Syu`.
+Furthermore change system files only if absolutely necessary and perform regular package upgrades.

 ### For Developer

-For CLI tools you can try [Distrobox](https://distrobox.it/) or [Toolbox](https://containertoolbx.org) and as Container Runtime use [Podman](https://podman.io) or [Docker](https://www.docker.com).
+For sandboxed CLI tools or test environment you can try [Distrobox](https://distrobox.it/) or [Toolbox](https://containertoolbx.org) and as container runtime use [Podman](https://podman.io) or [Docker](https://www.docker.com).

 ### For Gamer